jasonellington/cs4501_Team4/README.md

 - As a car owner, I would like the newly created listing to be added to a Kafka queue
 - As a car owner, I would like for a my newly added listing to be added to the search engine

+## User Stories - Project 6 -
+- As a user, I would like to be able to access the site using DigitalOcean
+- As a user, I would like usability test and integration test to be checked by TravisCI
+- As a user, I would like load balance to be implemented using HAProxy

 A new web front end page, the search result page, will be created.
 It will call a new experience service, the search experience service, to get the results for a user's query.